Meeting Time: December 06, 2022 at 5:15pm MST

 • Default_avatar

-Steve Van Maren almost 2 years ago
+Steve Van Maren about 2 years ago

 I feel strongly about the proposed code amendment for the Bell Canyon Acers subdivision.
 At this time the council has not been presented with the draft minutes of the planning commission's hearing on the proposal.
 Two changes were made to the zoning language since then, sown in yellow highlight.
 I will attempt to detail my comments in an email after the meeting.